BuddyBoy26/Horizons/README.md

 How to use it though?

-Install python and pip install the following packages. opencv, mediapipe, pyautogui, enum, ctypes, comtypes, google-auth, google-auth-oauthlib.
+Install python and pip install the following packages: opencv, mediapipe, pyautogui, enum, ctypes, comtypes, google-auth, google-auth-oauthlib.

 Then, just run the code....Code.py